-Philip Roughton is longlisted for the 2017 Man Booker International Prize for his translation of Jón Kalman Stefánsson’s Fish Have No Feet.
+Philip Roughton was longlisted for the 2017 Man Booker International Prize for his translation of Jón Kalman Stefánsson’s Fish Have No Feet.

 Words Without Borders (WWB): What drew you to the work of your writer?

 Philip Roughton: I wasn’t drawn to the work of Jón Kalman Stefánsson; I came to know him first when I was asked to translate his novel Heaven and Hell.
 Being a full-time literary translator, I have to take on more work than is really healthy—and “reading time” for me is time that I could be or should be working.
 This means that I am, ironically enough, somewhat disconnected from the Icelandic literary scene—that is, I don’t go looking for books to read, because I wouldn’t allow myself the time to read them.
 Strange as it might sound, I’m not sure that I would have read Jón Kalman had I not been asked to translate him.
 However, having translated five of his novels, I can definitely say that I appreciate his lyricism, his explorations of the sorrows and joys found in both mundane and extraordinary circumstances, and the universal appeal of his portraits of real personalities, in settings and situations that are strongly Icelandic.